 You can never really go wrong with an old-fashioned bowl of oatmeal.
 It is a great source of carbs and fiber.
 It gives you plenty of energy and keeps you going for much longer in the gym.

 However, be sure to consume it a couple of hours before your workout.
-For added flavour add blueberries and your choice of nut butter.
+For added flavor add blueberries and your choice of nut butter.

 4. Yogurt

 Yogurt is a super gut-friendly option which is much lighter compared to a bowl of oatmeal.
-It has enough protein and carbs to give you a much-needed energy boost immediately after consumption.
+According to a study, it has enough protein and carbs to give you a much-needed energy boost immediately after consumption as well as boosting muscle protein synthesis.

 You can have a bit of yogurt with some almonds half an hour before your training session.

 Adding a bit of granola to your yogurt is another good option.
-It adds an interesting flavour profile and crunch to your plain ol’ yogurt.
+It adds an interesting flavor profile and crunch to your plain ol’ yogurt.

 Try to use Greek yogurt instead of sweetened or overly processed yogurt.
 One serving of Greek yogurt has over 15 grams of protein.